- August 26, 2024

 In 9-Bit Armies: A Bit Too Far, players command military forces across diverse battlefields in this retro real-time strategy game, with enhanced features like airborne soldiers, bridge destruction, and superweapons.
 Team up with others in co-op campaigns or compete in online skirmishes for up to 8 players, and expand your experience with Steam Workshop integration for custom maps, mods, and more.
 This sequel now includes two-player co-op mode once again.

-- The game captures the nostalgic feel of classic RTS games like Command & Conquer, providing a fun and engaging experience.
+- The game captures the nostalgic feel of classic Command & Conquer games, particularly Red Alert, with updated graphics and gameplay mechanics.

-- The campaign missions often have tight time limits for objectives, which can detract from the enjoyment and strategic planning.
+- The campaign missions often have tight time limits for achieving gold stars, which can detract from the enjoyment and strategic planning.

-- There are only two factions available, leading to a lack of variety and depth in gameplay options.
+- There are only two factions available at launch, leading to a lack of variety and depth in gameplay.

-- The AI can feel unbalanced, often overwhelming players with large armies and making it difficult to enjoy the game at lower difficulty settings.
+- The AI can feel unbalanced, often overwhelming players with large armies and making it difficult to enjoy a casual gaming experience.

 story